strangerstudios/pmpro-signup-shortcode/readme.txt

 == Changelog ==
 = .2 =
+* ENHANCEMENT: Added 'hidelabels' attribute to shortcode to hide form labels and use input field placeholder text instead.
 * ENHANCEMENT: Added CSS classes to all form elements to allow for better style control.

 = .1 =